evorosh1/snapyelp-appios/planning/sprints/sprint4/sprint_notes.md

 ### User Stories

 - As a user, I want to be able to create posts for my newsfeed
+- As a user, I want to express my thoughts on a post by adding a comment
+- As a user, I want a option to delete a post I’ve created

 ### Planning